-- Individual assessment: The criteria being used for assessment are in 6 topics i.e. - 1.
-Structure and qualifications of the Board of Directors - 2.
-Roles, duties and responsibility of the Board of Directors - 3.
+• Individual assessment: The criteria being used for assessment are in six topics i.e. 1.
+Structure and qualifications of the Board of Directors, 2.
+Roles, duties and responsibility of the Board of Directors, 3.
 Meeting of the Board of Directors 4.
-Duty performance of the directors - 5.
-Relationship with the Management - 6.
+Duty performance of the directors, 5.
+Relationship with the Management 6.
 Directors' and Management ability development.
-In summary, the assessment result is the average points of 90.45 percent as the excellent level. - Self-assessment form of the individual sub-committee applied the assessment criteria - 1.
-Structure and qualifications of the committee are proper to cause the efficient work procedures of the committee. - 2.
-The meeting of the sub-committee has done, so that the committee performs the duties on the meeting efficiently. - 3.
-The roles, duties and responsibilities of the sub-committee focus include. - 3.1 Audit Committee - 3.2 Nomination Committee - 3.3 Remuneration Committee - 3.4 Corporate Governance Committee - 3.5 Risk Management Committee - 3.6 Executive Committee, take time for the consideration, review and compliance adequately.
-The assessment is summarized with the average points of 96.31 percent, which meet the criteria in the excellent level. - Assessment form of the individual committee and sub-committee applied the assessment criteria in 3 topics: - 1.
-Structure and qualifications of the committee - 2.
-Meeting of the committee - 3.
+The assessment resulted in an average score of 92.70 percent, which is at the excellent level. • Self-assessment form of the individual sub-committee applied the assessment criteria in 3 topics as follows: 1.
+Structure and qualifications of the committee are proper to cause the efficient work procedures of the committee.
+2. The meeting of the sub-committee has done, so that the committee performs the duties on the meeting efficiently.
+3. The roles, duties and responsibilities of the sub-committee focus include 3.1 Audit Committee 3.2 Nomination Committee 3.3 Remuneration Committee 3.4 Corporate Governance Committee 3.5 Risk Management Committee and 3.6 Executive Committee, take time for the consideration, review and compliance adequately.
+The assessment resulted in an average score of 95.17 percent, which is at the excellent level.

+• Assessment form of the individual committee and sub-committee applied the assessment criteria in 3 topics: 1.
+Structure and qualifications of the committee, 2.
+Meeting of the committee, 3.
 Meeting of the sub-committee.
-The assessment could be summarized with average points of 92.12 percent, which meet the criteria in the excellent level.
+The assessment resulted in an average score of 91.06 percent, which is at the excellent level.

-- Assessment of the adequacy of the internal control system of Siam Food Products Public Company Limited.
-With the assessment criteria in 5 points i.e. - 1.
-Organization and environment - 2.
-Risk management - 3.
-Work control of the Management - 4.
-Information technology and data communication system - 5.
+• Assessment of the adequacy of the internal control system of Siam Food Products Public Company Limited.
+With the assessment criteria in 5 points i.e. 1.
+Organization and environment, 2.
+Risk management, 3.
+Work control of the Management 4.
+Information technology and data communication system 5.
 Follow-up system.
-In summary, the assessment result is in average points of 98.82 percent as the excellent level.
+The assessment resulted in an average score of 98.82 percent which is at the excellent level.